NaveenSivamalai/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

 ## NAME: NAVEEN S
 ## REG.
 NO. : 212222110030
-# EX.5:Monitoring-soil-moisture-value-in-Thing-speak-cloud and Uploading soil moisture sensor data in Thing Speak cloud
+# EX.5: Monitoring soil moisture value in Thing speak cloud and Uploading soil moisture sensor data in Thing Speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.